-SHERPA is a sort of sales methodology without really being one.
+SHERPA is a sort of sales approach without really being one.
 It’s more about communication and mindset than the “sell, sell, sell” message you get from other methods.
 And they combine to make it easier for people to sell better by building trust and developing relationships.

 Most of the traits that form SHERPA will probably make sense without too much explanation: skeptical, helpful, empathetic, practiced, and accepting.
 But the R stands for Resolute, and that one might not be as obvious.

 My preferred definition of resolute is this one: Admirably purposeful, determined, and unwavering.
 The unwavering is my favorite part.

 Let me explain why.

 A little backstory…

 During the first 12 years of my time in sales, I was always trying to be what I thought others needed.
 I tried to be the funny guy, the “always closing” guy, the guy who knew all the answers.

 It was exhausting.

 Once I started to learn about myself and discover other ways to sell, something unique started to happen.

 I began to gain some ownership of my sales conversations that I didn’t have before.
 Suddenly, I didn’t have to pretend to be something I wasn’t anymore.
 Now, I could focus on selling the way I wanted to sell without struggling with the things that held me back in the past.